turingschool/career-development-curriculum/module_one/developer_identity.md

 * **The first few sentences of your summary:** This is why it's so important.
 Make those first 100 words stand out.

 **Summary:**
 This is the story that you're telling: who you are (as a developer, worker, teammate, individual, etc.), how you got here (why software development, why now), what's next (what are your longterm career goals/ambitions).
-Your story is one of the few places in the profile where you can introduce yourself as a whole person.
-Your story should be told from a high level
+Your story is one of the few places in the profile where you can introduce yourself as a whole person and should be told from a high level.

 Tips for an effective summary: